When I started doing street photography, deciding whether to shoot in black and white or colour was as simple as that.

 If you’re serious about improving your colour street photography, I highly recommend you do. 😀

-… p.s. if you found this post on using colour in your street photography useful and think others will too, why not share or pin it?
+… p.s. if you found this post on using colour in your street photography useful and think others will too, why not give it a share?